oatlog/oatlog/doc/planning_report/main.typ

 Minimal cost extraction for functions like this is NP-hard by reduction from MIN-SAT @extractnphard.
 ]

-== Primitives, Collections and Primitive Functions.
+=== Primitives, Collections and Primitive Functions.
 Primitives are conceptually just known bit patterns (for example `i64`), Collections are Primitives that can contain E-classes (for example `Set<Math>`) and Primitive Functions are Functions from Primitives to Primitives.

 It is unclear if they have a solid theoretical foundation, as papers for egg @egg nor egglog @egglog barely mention them or go into any depth.
 This is discussed more in @primitiveimpl.

-= Context and related work
-#todo[Matti: mentions "regular" e-graphs, do note that regularity in graph theory has a specific meaning]

-We believe that e-graphs are very unexplored, with great potential for improvement.
+== Related work

 Recent work has considerably improved their performance and capabilities, and there is as far as we know only one production compiler using e-graphs, Cranelift (2022) @cranelift.
-However because regular e-graphs are not performant enough, Cranelift uses weaker acyclic e-graphs (aegraphs) that make it miss out on potential optimizations @cranelift_egraph_rfc @acyclic_egraphs.
+However because standard e-graphs and their implementations are not performant enough, Cranelift uses weaker acyclic e-graphs (aegraphs) that make it miss out on potential optimizations @cranelift_egraph_rfc
+@acyclic_egraphs.

 // "Fast and Optimal Extraction for Sparse Equality Graphs"
 // https://dl.acm.org/doi/pdf/10.1145/3689801#page=26&zoom=100,28,604